NEW RELEASE:

 Why it matters: COVID-19 continues to contribute to severe outcomes and health-system burden, particularly for priority populations most likely to experience severe outcomes such as older and medically vulnerable adults.

-NACI recommends pneumococcal vaccination for adults at increased risk of invasive pneumococcal disease, including:
+• NACI recommendation: NACI recommends pneumococcal vaccination for adults at increased risk of invasive pneumococcal disease (IPD), regardless of previous pneumococcal vaccination history, including:

-Adults at increased risk of shingles and complications due to medical conditions or immunocompromising therapies (as applicable)
+• Adults at increased risk of shingles and complications due to medical conditions or immunocompromising therapies

 Why it matters: Shingles can cause debilitating pain and long-term complications like post-herpetic neuralgia.

-NACI recommends RSV prevention for adults at increased risk of severe outcomes, particularly:
+• NACI recommendation: NACI strongly recommends RSV prevention for adults at increased risk of severe outcomes, particularly:

-Adults with underlying conditions that increase risk of severe respiratory illness
+• Adults aged 75+, especially for those with underlying conditions that increase risk of severe respiratory illness

-Residents of long-term care / congregate living settings
+• Adults aged 60+ who are residents of long-term care homes / congregate living settings / other chronic care facilities

 Priority Groups: NACI guidance recognizes that HPV vaccination can be especially important for populations with higher HPV exposure risk and/or higher risk of complications, including: